This Daiwa Zillion SV TW review will hopefully show you why this reel is considered to be on of the best in its class.

 - H: Gold, SH: Red

-As I have touched on earlier of what makes the Daiwa Zillion SV TW such a special reel is that it is very easy to cast without any worry of backlash.
+As I have touched on earlier, the Daiwa Zillion SV TW is such a special reel that it is easy to cast without any worry of backlash.

-It is the combination of the innovative “T Wing System” or TWS line control, SV free floating spool design and the Air Brake system that allow to you cast this reel and literally not even use your thumb on the spool and still not get any backlash.
+The combination of the innovative “T Wing System” or TWS line control, SV-free floating spool design, and the Air Brake system allows you to cast this reel without even using your thumb on the spool and still not getting any backlash.

-When you cast, the TWS design snaps the guide down allowing the line to flow through smoothly reducing the friction between the line and the guide which means you get the same distance with less effort.
+When you cast, the TWS design snaps the guide down, allowing the line to flow through smoothly and reducing the friction between the line and the guide, which means you get the same distance with less effort.

-After you have cast your lure, the guide pops back into the retrieving position where the lower guide portion assures even line lay on the SV spool.
+After you have cast your lure, the guide pops back into the retrieving position, where the lower guide portion ensures that even lines are laid on the SV spool.

-The SV Spool is actually free-floating, it sits on its own shaft with its own set of ball bearings as opposed to being attached the pinion gear.
-What this creates is a very smooth cast that allows the spool to keep up with the pull of the line and lure when you cast.
+The SV Spool is free-floating.
+It sits on its shaft with its own ball bearings instead of being attached to the pinion gear.
+This creates a very smooth cast that allows the spool to keep up with the pull of the line and lure when you cast.

-I have found that I can cast much smaller and lighter lures and jigs with easy using this reel.
+I have found that I can cast much smaller and lighter lures and jigs with ease using this reel.

-I remember when I first started using baitcasting reels, it took a bit of practice before I was able to get any distance without either burning my thumb from putting to much pressure on the spool or getting a birds nest that would take precious time to pull apart.
+When I first started using baitcasting reels, it took a bit of practice before I could get any distance without either burning my thumb from putting too much pressure on the spool or getting a bird’s nest that would take precious time to pull apart.

-The body of the Daiwa Zillion is made of a material that Daiwa calls Zaion composed of carbon resin with long carbon fibers.
-This combination produces a body that is both high density and very lightweight with a strength that is superior to Magnesium.
+The body of the Daiwa Zillion is made of a material that Daiwa calls Zaion, which is composed of carbon resin with long carbon fibers.
+This combination produces a high-density and lightweight body with a strength superior to Magnesium.

-The other thing that the Zaion material does very well is that it transfers the vibration from a hit through the reel.
+The other thing that the Zaion material does very well is transferring the vibration from a hit through the reel.

 Daiwa Zillion SV TW Field Test

-When testing the Daiwa Zillion SV TW, I was impressed with the fact that I was able to fish both very lightweight as well as heavier lures with the same setup.
-I loaded the reel with 10 lb braid and headed out into the Matlacha pass to target trout, reds, and snook.
+When testing the Daiwa Zillion SV TW, I was impressed that I could fish lightweight and heavier lures with the same setup.
+I loaded the reel with a ten lb. braid and headed out into the Matlacha pass to target trout, reds, and snook.

-First up was the trout which I targeted using a short leader of fluorocarbon.
-The tide was coming in, so I decided to live line some shrimp around one of my favorite oyster bars.
+The first was the trout, which I targeted using a short fluorocarbon leader.
+The tide was coming, so I decided to live line some shrimp around one of my favorite oyster bars.

-I was amazed at how far I was able to cast a shrimp with no additional weight, much better than with a Daiwa SW BG 2500 which is my normal setup for inshore.
-The SV spool just made it very easy to get my bait out where I wanted it.
+I was amazed at how far I could cast shrimp with no additional weight, much better than with a Daiwa SW BG 2500, which is my standard setup for inshore.
+The SV spool made it easy to get my bait out where I wanted it.

-Next, I decided to use a variety of soft plastics including some paddle tails with a 1/8 oz.
-Owner weighted twistlock.
+Next, I decided to use a variety of soft plastics, including some paddle tails with a 1/8 owner-weighted twist lock.
 I was able to get great distance with a lightweight lure.

-The wind started to pick up and I thought now is a great time to test this reel out and see if I can get any backlash.
-I cast the reel a number of times into the wind hard without my thumb touching the spool and was stunned that I could not get a backlash — AMAZING!
+The wind started to pick up, and I thought now was a great time to test this reel out and see if I could get any backlash.
+I cast the reel several times into the wind hard without my thumb touching the spool and was stunned that I could not get a backlash—amazing!

-I managed to hook a nice red probably around 4.5 – 5 lbs and the reel performed flawlessly.
-The drag was smooth as was the retrieve.
+I hooked a nice red, probably around 4.5 – 5 lbs, and the reel performed flawlessly.
+The drag was smooth, as was the retrieve.

 Pros